Volt Europa: Italy

 The party was unable to take part in the 2019 European elections, failing to obtain the required 150,000 notarised supporter signatures.
-Since then, the party has taken part in a number of regional and local elections, winning mandates in Mantua and Isernia, among other cities, where Federica Vinci, then chair of Volt Italia, was elected deputy mayor.
+Since then, the party has taken part in a number of regional and local elections, winning mandates in Mantua and Isernia, among other cities, where Federica Vinci, then chair of Volt Italy, was elected deputy mayor.

+In the Basilicata regional election in 2024, Volt's candidate, Eustachio Follia, gained 1.21%.

+Kosovo

+Volt Kosovo (Volt Kosova, Волт Косово) is not registered as a party in Kosovo, but engages as a movement on the ground and participates at the European level of Volt.